Main Human Characters

 - Only One Name: Daniel.

-- Red Herring: Not intentionally, but it took personal reassurances from the producers to convince fans that no, Daniel's sudden existence was not indicative of any other plot twist around the corner.
+- Red Herring: Not intentionally, but it took personal reassurances from the producers to convince some fans that no, Daniel's sudden existence was not indicative of any other plot twist involving him around the corner, and none of the already introduced characters were going to be revealed to be Daniel or a child of same.

 Introduced as a Raptor pilot on Galactica, the Twist Ending of the pilot/miniseries was that she was a Cylon.
 Later episodes made it clear that she didn't know she was a Cylon, and that there were programs (psychological, not software) hidden in her subconscious which caused her to be a Manchurian Agent.
 This culminated in her putting two rounds through Commander Adama's chest, after which she was offed by a vengeful Cally.
 Of course, Cylons respawn, and Boomer still had a bigger role to play....

-- All There in the Manual Embarrassing Nickname: a Deleted Scene from the miniseries with unfinished visual effects introduces her landing her Raptor so hard and poorly that it bounces across the flight deck, presumably making loud booming noises down in the hangar bay.
+- All There in the Manual: The explanation for her Embarrassing Nickname.
+A Deleted Scene from the miniseries with unfinished visual effects introduces her landing her Raptor so hard and poorly that it bounces across the flight deck, presumably making loud booming noises down in the hangar bay.

 - Conveniently Unverifiable Cover Story: The former Trope Namer.